 There are a number of other specific situations in which drivers or passengers may be exempt from belting up.

 - If the driver is reversing, he/she does not need to wear a belt.
 This also applies if you are supervising a learner driver who is reversing.

 - If you are riding in a vehicle that is being used for police or fire and rescue services.
 This includes individuals who are being carried in lawful custody.

 - If you are a licensed taxi driver, and your vehicle is either carrying passengers or is available for hire at that moment.

 - You are collecting or making deliveries in a goods vehicle.
-This only applies if the distance between each stop is 50 metres or less (for example, a dustcart).
+This only applies if the distance between each stop is 50m or less (for example, a dustcart).

 - You are riding in a vehicle as part of a procession organised by or on behalf of the crown.